 Archaeological work, before and during development, can take a number of forms:

-Monitoring and recording: this comprises of the monitoring, investigation and recording of archaeological evidence coming to light during the course of development that would otherwise be destroyed by the development, also known as a watching brief.
+This comprises of the monitoring, investigation and recording of archaeological evidence coming to light during the course of development that would otherwise be destroyed by the development.

 Further information is available from the Chartered Institute for Archaeologists (CIfA) Professional archaeology: a guide for clients.